MTK911/Attiny85/README.md

 ## Payloads
 Following is the list of payloads i have worked on so far

->Wi-Fi password stealer: Grabs Windows saved Wi-Fi passwords and send them to your remote web server.
+>Wi-Fi password stealer: Grabs Windows saved Wi-Fi passwords and send them to your remote web server

->Windows Crasher: Various payloads for crashing windows.
+>Windows Crasher: Various payloads for crashing windows

->UAC Bypass: Different methods to bypass windows UAC.
+>UAC Bypass: Different methods to bypass windows UAC

->BackDoor: Creates backdoor for later access.
+>BackDoor: Creates backdoor for later access

->KeyLogger: For logging and sending typed keys.
+>KeyLogger: For logging and sending typed keys

->Windows Phisher: Phisher for windows credentials.
+>Windows Phisher: Phisher for windows credentials

+>Sam Dumper: Dump windows password files (SAM) and send them to remote location

 ## DISCLAIMER
 All the software/scripts/applications/things in this repository are provided as is, without warranty of any kind.
 Use of these software/scripts/applications/things is entirely at your own risk.
 Creator of these softwares/scripts/applications/things is not responsible for any direct or indirect damage to your own or defiantly someone else's property resulting from the use of these software/scripts/applications/things.